orbitalquark/textadept/docs/api.md

 Map of snippet triggers with their snippet text or functions that return such text, with language-specific snippets tables assigned to a lexer name key.

-<a id="textadept.snippets.paths"></a>
-#### `textadept.snippets.paths`

-List of directory paths to look for snippet files in.
-Filenames are of the form *lexer.trigger.ext* or *trigger.ext* (*.ext* is an optional, arbitrary file extension).
-If the global `snippets` table does not contain a snippet for a given trigger, this table is consulted for a matching filename, and the contents of that file is inserted as a snippet.
-Note: If a directory has multiple snippets with the same trigger, the snippet chosen for insertion is not defined and may not be constant.

 ---
 <a id="ui"></a>
 ## The `ui` Module